ranjitjhala/flux-tutorial/typ/ch01_refinements.typ

 examples, here we're actually _changing_ the values of `i` and `res`.

 #alert("success", [
-*EXERCISE* Why does flux reject the definition of `factorial`?
+*EXERCISE:* Why does flux reject the definition of `factorial`?
 Can you fix the code so that it is accepted?
 ])
-// <!-- SLIDE -->
+// // <!-- SLIDE -->

 == Summary